Who We Are:

 T — Thriving

-Building pathways where Black LGBT people thrive in health, housing, safety, culture, economics, wellness, and leadership.
+Building pathways where Black & Black LGBT people thrive in health, housing, safety, culture, economics, wellness, and leadership.

 O — Organizing